MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-file-preview.md

 ### Open script

-Use *Open script* to open an existing Java or NatVis script.
+Use *Open script* to open an existing Javascript or NatVis script.
 For more information on working with scripts see [WinDbg Preview - Scripting Menu](windbg-scripting-preview.md).

 ### Settings